Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Minimal supergravity and lattices of (2,l) (2,l) signature

-The construction of the counterterm will be following the discussion of the $\NN=2$ case in Sec. \ref{sec:maxsusy}, but now we will be interested in modular forms for orthogonal group $\SO(2,l)$.
-We will have to construct the compensating $\U(1)$ with respect to this group (see Sec. \ref{sec:U(1)_anomaly_in_8D_SUGRA_general}) and find the modular forms with right properties to serve as counterterms \eqref{eq:countert}.
+As we introduce in the introduction, we will have to construct the compensating $\U(1)$ transformation with respect to this group (see Sec. \ref{sec:U(1)_anomaly_in_8D_SUGRA_general}) and find the modular forms with right properties to serve as counterterms \eqref{eq:countert}.

 In the rest of this section we will discuss some of the necessary background and set up the notation.
 In order to make the presentation self-contained, we will include some of the basic definitions.
-Further details can be found in Appendix \ref{app:supplement_modular_form}, where the presentation follows closely \cite{bruinier2002borcherds, bruinier20081}.
+Further details can be found in Appendix \ref{app:supplement_modular_form}, where the presentation follows closely to the references \cite{bruinier2002borcherds, bruinier20081}.